 Networking relationships should not be one time interactions, but be established and maintained throughout your college years and career.

 - The more you give, the more you’ll get

 Networking is most effective when it has mutual benefits.
 For example, you may benefit from networking by getting a better understanding about a particular field of work or learning about a job or internship lead.
 An alum might benefit from getting an update about what's happening at UVA or to getting a chance to share their opinions about their work or field.
 Remember, do not just ask for a job - build a relationship.

 - Quality over quantity

-We all know more people than we realize and have numerous opportunities to meet new people every day in person and online.
+We have numerous opportunities to meet new people every day in person and online.
 These people don’t really become a part of our network unless we maintain and expand those relationships.